 Professor Ray Hudson, BA, PhD, DLitt, DSC

 Ray Hudson has been a member of staff in the Department of Geography since 1972 (having been awarded a BA and PhD at Bristol University) and a Professor since 1990.
-Ray was Chairman of the Department from 1992 to 1997 and holds, or has held, various senior positions in the University (including serving as Director of the interdisciplinary Wolfson Research Institute, 2002-7) and is currently Deputy Vice Chancellor.
-As DVC he sits on Council and Finance and General Purposes Committee and on Senate and several its committee. .
-As DVC he represents the University on a number of economic development organisations in north east England and on a variety of other regional and national organisations.
+Ray was Chairman of the Department from 1992 to 1997 and holds, or has held, various senior positions in the University (including serving as Director of the interdisciplinary Wolfson Research Institute, 2002-7 and then as Pro-ViceChancellor and Deputy Vice Chancellor).
+He is currently Acting Vice Chancellor and sits on Council and Finance and General Purposes Committee and chairs Senate . .
+As AVC he represents the University on a number of economic development organisations in north east England and on a variety of other regional and national organisations.

 He has served as a Vice President and Chair of the Research Division of the Royal Geographical Society (1999 - 2004), as Chair of the Conference of Heads of Geography in UK HEIs (1995-9) and on various ESRC committees and boards, including the Training and Development Board (2002 - 06).
 Until 2013, he was a co-director of FUSE (the North East Centre of Excellence of rTranslational Research in in Public Health) and he continues as a director of nomis (the National On-line Manpower Information System), as Chair of the International Advisory Board of WISERD (the Wales Institute of Social and Economic Research, Data And Methods) and as a member of HEFCE's Strategic Advisory Committee for Enterprise and Skills.